 Can Guinea Pigs Eat Dried Fruit?

-Also, fresh fruit is more than enough of a treat for your guinea pig, so even though they can eat dried fruits, sticking to fresh fruits is far more beneficial for them.
+Fresh fruit is more than enough of a treat, so even though they can eat dried fruits, sticking to fresh is far more beneficial.

 Are There Healthy Alternatives to Pears?

-Here are some healthy vegetables that you can feed to your guinea pig:
+Here are some healthy vegetables for your guinea pig:

 - Carrots